 Shipyard tragedy: Vizag witnesses second major industrial mishap in 3 months

-Visakhapatnam, Aug 1 (PTI): The accident at Hindustan Shipyard Limited here on Saturday in which 11 people were killed after a crane collapsed is the second major industrial mishap here after the gas leak at LG Polymers that witnessed two dozen deaths in May.
+(drops word in first para) Visakhapatnam, Aug 1 (PTI): The accident at Hindustan Shipyard Limited here on Saturday in which 11 people were killed after a crane collapsed is the second major industrial mishap here after the gas leak at LG Polymers that witnessed a dozen deaths in May.
 In a grave mishap, 11 people were killed when a massive 70-tonne jettycranecollapsed during a load test in the Hindustan Shipyard Limited (HSL) here.

 The victims were crushed to death on the spot when they came under the massive iron structure that crashed on the ground with a loud thud after its cabin and base snapped during a trial run.
 Theport city hub for many large scaleindustriesin Andhra Pradesh witnessed industrial mishaps earlier also.